kateBea/Mikoto/README.md

 # Goals

-I spend my spare time on improving this project, which is mainly a way for me to learn software design and mostly 3D graphics programming.
-The main goal is really just offer support for 3D and 2D graphics rendering.
-At the moment, many configurations that are necessary for the engine are hardcoded in the translation units, the idea is to be able to load these configurations from regular files.
+This project serves as a way for me to learn 3D graphics programming with modern rendering techniques, as such I intend to integrate the things I learn along the way.

 # Special thanks and mentions to
   - Yan Chernikov for his [YouTube videos](https://www.youtube.com/@TheCherno) and live streams